mjwelchphd/GalaxyRevisited/README.md

 )
 ```

-- testLink: given the page HTML and a link name, extracts the link and passes the URL to retrievePageHtml.
+- testLink: given the page HTML and a link name, extract the link and pass the URL to retrievePageHtml.
 If the URL isn't valid, or the page doesn't validate, errors will be recorded in the log file.

 ```swift
 try testLink(